sleong1/fetch_following/README.md

     sudo apt-get install ros-kinetic-aruco-msgs

+To install other packages on kinetic:

+    sudo apt-get install ros-kinetic-<package_name>

 # Camera Calibration
 You'll need to calibrate your camera before using it.
 Guidance was found in this website: